 Unsurprisingly, postal inspectors play a key role in helping wage the nation’s war on illegal drugs.
 Their work to identify and prosecute major drug mailers and intercept illegal drug proceeds that traffickers attempt to send through the mail is well-known.
 But we know what you’re thinking: how many of those billions of packages being mailed each year contain cannabis?
 Are people getting away with mailing cannabis?
+Can I mail weed and not get caught?
 Is it worth risking the consequences?

 Drug trafficking is an existing problem